Sorebit/sorebit.github.io/content/articles/notes/digital_gardens.md

 Title: digital gardens
 Date: 2021-03-26
 Summary: TODO
+Status: draft

 I stumbled upon the term "mental garden" while browsing github.
 Turns out there's a webring[citation needed] of people cultivating their gardens online in public.
 As far as I can tell a mental garden differs from a blog or a microblog by being organized in terms of "notes".
 These notes are linked and backlinked (bidirectional links) together creating a sort of wiki.

-Browsing through those gardens and remembering Bill Wurtz's site [citation needed] made me realize this is the type of personal website that I was looking for for quite some time now.
+Browsing through those gardens and remembering [Bill Wurtz's site](https://billwurtz.com/) made me realize this is the type of personal website that I was looking for for quite some time now.
 The thing is I feel like one needs to be (or be seen as) an authority (as in someone to look up to) in order to make their thoughts public.